Winnie the Pooh's Rumbly Tumbly Adventure: Gameplay

 The game has three different modes: Adventure Mode, Junior Mode and Multi-player Mini-Games.
 Adventure Mode is this game's version of a conventional 'Story Mode', featuring gameplay similar to Piglet's Big Game.
 Progression is often gated with swarms of bees, which can be removed with pots of honey found scattered around the environment.
-Heffalumps and Woozles can be found in certain areas and will attempt to frighten Pooh (because of his "rumbly tumbly") and in order to scare them away, Pooh must find and pop a balloon.
+Heffalumps and Woozles can be found in certain areas and will attempt to eat Pooh, Piglet and Tigger (because of his "rumbly tumbly") and in order to scare them away, Pooh better find and pop a balloon, while Piglet makes brave faces.

 Much like Piglet's Big Game, there are some parts in levels where the player can play as other characters.
 Tigger and Piglet return and retain their abilities to sneak past enemies and scare them with scary faces, respectively, and Eeyore is a new playable character whose level segments involve him running around a location (after being startled) with Pooh riding on his back to complete a task.

 Junior Mode is for even younger children and has no objectives to do, and Multi-player Mini-Games allows 1-4 players to play 3 minigames with 2 more being unlockable via Adventure Mode.